Background • Dorothy Howard

 Home Scholarship Writing Blog Art

-Dorothy Howard is a researcher, historian, and open technology advocate with a focus on justice, accountability, and transparency.
-She has organized around internet freedom, digital safety, and human rights, worked in nonprofits, and has published research on open source maintainer labor, burnout, and research participation in studies funded by the Ford Foundation, the National Science Foundation, and the University of California.
-Dorothy is interested in approaching the fundamental questions in the humanities about how to have a good life, and has often been drawn to feminist methodologies, disability studies, and the ethics of care, which invite us to listen to the body as a source of information and moral guidance.
+Dorothy Howard is a researcher, archivist, and open technology advocate.
+She has organized around digital justice, governance, and human rights, and open source maintainer labor, worked in nonprofits, and published peer-reviewed research and case studies, funded by the Ford Foundation, the National Science Foundation, the University of California, the Processing Foundation, and the Wikimedia Foundation.
+Dorothy is always considering fundamental questions in the humanities about how to have a good life, and engages with feminist methodologies, disability studies, and the ethics of care, which invite us to listen to the body as a source of information and moral guidance.

 Dorothy started a business Howard Archives specializing in archival solutions for cross-media, cultural heritage projects, historical memory, public digital infrastructure, and open collaboration.
 She is currently taking classes at Pratt Institute, School of Information for an MLIS, Archives Specialization.
 From 2013 to 2016, Dorothy worked as a Wikipedian in Residence at the Metropolitan New York Library Council and archival appraisal assistant at the Jean-Noël Herlin Archive Project.